ohidurgclan/gad-abouts-client/README.md

  * Projects Bullet Points.
     * React default Scripts And Components Scripts.
     * Using React Bootstrap Library.
-    * Separate Components and Private Components with React Routing.
+    * Admin and Private Components with React Routing.
     * Dynamic Login System By Firebase Authentication.
     * MongoDB Curd Server for dynamic data and Heroku Server.